davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17.17-hidethisword -->dispalys all lines in file /etc/passwd that donot contain the pattern bin 18.18-letteronly --> displays all lines of the file starting with a letter

+19.19-AZ --> replaces ALL CHARACTERS A and c from input to z and e respectively